Stella K. Abraham Beit Midrash for Women Migdal Oz—S. Daniel Abraham Israel Program

 There is a joint program with Yeshiva University / Stern College for Women.

-$ 23,500 (and $1500 towards the Building Fund) for the year, which includes modern dormitory accommodations, three meals a day, medical insurance, laundry facilities and trips.
+$26,000 for the year, which includes modern dormitory accommodations, three meals a day, medical insurance, laundry facilities and trips.

 The Stella K. Abraham Beit Midrash for Women is founded on the firm commitment to the advancement of women's Torah study.
 The program is intended for women who wish to develop spiritually while broadening their Torah education in a community that is devoted to kiyum Halacha, avodat Hashem and Am Yisrael.
 The unique character of the program is the synthesis of intense, challenging limmud Torah with the objective of developing a spiritual community of ovdot Hashem within the Beit Midrash.
 The program is built upon the conviction that the world of Torah and limmud serves as the primary focal point from which each student can blossom and deepen her conviction to Hashem.
 In addition to the intellectual challenges, the program provides opportunities for students to face challenges in the spiritual realm, striving for constant effort and growth in yirat shamayim and commitment to Halacha.
 If you are interested in an Israeli program that incorporates intensive Torah study, a unique religious experience and the development of a connection with Am Yisrael and Eretz Yisrael, we invite you to join us in the Stella K. Abraham Beit Midrash for Women - Migdal Oz.

 Stella K. Abraham Beit Midrash for Women of Yeshiva Har Etzion (Migdal Oz)

 Shirley Schuster, Etzion Foundation

 111 Galway Place, Suite 203

 Phone: (212) 732-4874